SteelCompendium/data-md-dse/Bestiary/Demon Chorogaunt.md

   - Ranged
   distance: Ranged 10
   target: One ally
+  effects:
+  - name: Effect
-  effect: 'The chorogaunt kills the target, and each other ally gains an edge on attacks
-    until the end of the round.
+    effect: 'The chorogaunt kills the target, and each other ally gains an edge on attacks until the end of the round.
 You gain VP equal to the number of heroes. '
 - name: Running Cacophony
   type: Villain Action
   cost: 3 VP